plone/training/dexterity.rst

 Views:

-* Both Dexterity and Archetypes have a default-view for content-types.
+* Both Dexterity and Archetypes have a default-view for content types.
-* Browser Views (zcml)
+* Browser Views provide custom views.
 * TTW (future)
-* Grok Views
 * Display Forms